HewlettPackard/spire-k8s-operator/docs/getting_started.md

 ```

 ## Note
 In line with conventional practices for SPIRE, it is not recommended to run more than 1 SPIRE server instance in a cluster.
 This also conflicts with the controller's logic for health checks.
-Nonetheless, you can have replicas of a SPIRE server instance correspodning to the same trust domain under the HA model with this controller.
+Nonetheless, you can have replicas of a SPIRE server instance corresponding to the same trust domain under the HA model with this controller.